Together for the Goals:

 One Mobile Triage Unit was donated by HHI Corporation to World Hope International, a faith-based NGO currently partnering with Build Health International and Partners in Health on upgrades to another hospital on the Haitian island of La Gonâve.
 The other MTU was donated to World Hope by the Global Surgical and Medical Support Group, also known simply as GSMSG.

-“A donation like the Mobile Triage Units from HHI Corporation and GSMSG are a gift of healing and hope for people who have been marginalized and left without access to life-saving resources and technology,” said John Lyon, CEO of World Hope International.
+“A donation like the Mobile Triage Units from HHI Corporation and GSMSG are a gift of healing and hope for people who have been marginalized and left without access to life-saving resources and technology,” said John Lyon, former CEO of World Hope International.
 “It is great to see corporate philanthropy at work when consortiums like this come together and companies and non-profits alike collaborate to meet Sustainable Development Goals like SDG 3, ‘Ensuring Healthy Lives and Wellbeing.’
 We’re grateful for the gifts of this innovative technology and to be able to further healthcare accessibility through partnerships and relationships.”

 The layout of each Mobile Triage Unit includes four patient bays with three beds each, nurses’ stations, and support equipment.
 Systems include uninterrupted power supply (UPS), insulated wall and ceiling panels, hospital grade flooring with welded joints, two 1,500-gallon tanks for fresh and wastewater, HVAC system with 18 air exchanges per hour, visual airflow sensors, single-pass air system, HEPA filters, seven days of power via diesel generator, and fire alarm system with dialer.
 It also includes a HIPAA-approved networking package to integrate with existing hospital/medical facilities communications.